Insights / Incentives for commercial electric fleets

 Electric vehicles may also enable you to take advantage of other benefits, including:

-• Exemption from fees in the London Ultra Low Emission Zone which was recently expanded across all London Boroughs and Clean Air Zones in other cities
+• Exemption from fees in the London Ultra Low Emission Zone, which was expanded across all London Boroughs in 2023, and Clean Air Zones in other cities

 • Free parking in certain locations